Athens in 2 Days: A Complete Itinerary for First Timers (2026)

 Watch the sunset over Athens from Mount Lycabettus

-Insider Tip: We chose to walk, but watched the sunset from the lower viewpoint to avoid the crowds at the top.
+Insider Tip: We walked up ourselves but chose to watch the sunset from one of the lower viewpoints instead of the very top to avoid the crowds.
 This way we could enjoy this magical view without anyone else around.

 Sunset view over the city of Athens, the Acropolis and the sea in background, from Mount Lycabettus